Trex-Design/DankMemer-Macro/README.md

 my first project.

-it would mean alot if you guys give me feedback.

 sells items that you gain from pls beg, pls fish and pls hunt.

 # Goals For This Project: